 Santa Clarita Diet

 Drew Barrymore as a realtor turned flesh-eating zombie?
 It’s something worth seeing.
 The show is fairly gory, but the blood and guts are overshadowed by delightful humor.
-Some critics weren’t overly impressed with the show, but I think it’s a great show to mindlessly enjoy for a few laughs.
+Some critics weren’t overly impressed with the show, but I think it’s a great show to mindlessly enjoy a few laughs.
 My favorite part is the dialogue between Drew Barrymore’s character and her onscreen husband, Timothy Olyphant.
 Their exchanges are comical and reminiscent of couples who try really hard to communicate effectively even when they want to throttle the other person.
 The shows only flaw?
 Nathan Fillion isn’t featured nearly enough!

 Marvel’s Defenders Series

 Technically, Marvel’s Daredevil Jessica Jones, Luke Cage, and Iron Fist are all their own series but take place in the same universe.
-There’s a lot of crossover between shows and eventually all four members will assemble this summer when Netflix releases The Defenders movie.
+There’s a lot of crossover between shows and eventually, all four members will assemble this summer when Netflix releases The Defenders movie.
 Think of The Defenders like the junior varsity team to The Avengers varsity-level world saving.
 If you can stomach some gore and are a fan of a good superhero show, this is great series to binge that will last you awhile.
 Doctor Who fans may be particularly interested as David Tennant plays the villain in Jessica Jones.

 I will always have a soft spot in my heart for Eric McCormack and can’t wait for his return as Will on Will & Grace.
 However, the Travelers’ side of McCormack is much more macho and sexy than high-strung Will.
 The premise of Travelers is that people from the future are coming back to the present day in order to prevent catastrophic events that would change the world we know today.
-The way time traveling works in this series is different than we normally see and manages to give it an interesting spin.
+The way time travel works in this series is different than we normally see and manages to give it an interesting spin.
 The dynamics of the travelers with each other and the people they meet on the journey gives it an extra edge.
 You’ll be white knuckling your way to the season finale.

 The next time you feel a Netflix binge coming on, check out one of these shows and finally see what you’ve been missing out on!